jiaming-sec/cyber-security-basics/networking.md

 ---

 ## Traceroute
+(a network diagnostic tool that displays the path packets take when traveling from a source to a destination across an IP network)
 - Uses UDP, ICMP Echo Request, or TCP SYN.
 - TTL (Time-to-Live) / hop-limit:
   - Windows: 128